 Puppies are ready for weaning between 6 and 8 weeks old.

-On day two of weaning, the pups are separated from their mother and she is fed about 25% of her pre-breeding portion and formulation.
+On day two of weaning, puppies are separated from their mother and she is fed about 25% of her pre-breeding portion and formulation.

-Over the next 4 or 5 days, increase to her full pre-breeding portions.
-The puppies should not be allowed access to nurse during this time as that delays drying up milk production.
+Over the next 4 or 5 days, increase to her entire pre-breeding portions.

 Urban pet Hospital & Resort is the best pet hospital in Des Moines.
-Get in touch with your certified veterinarian to learn more about handling and taking care of pregnant dogs, preventive measures, and nutritional needs.
+Get in touch with your certified veterinarian to learn more about handling and to take care of pregnant dogs, preventive measures, and nutritional needs.